dalafiarisamuel/ContactPickerKMP/HOW_TO_PUBLISH_TO_MAVEN.md

    * Login to your Maven Central account
    * Click on your Profile --> `View Account`
    * Click on `Generate User Token`
-   * If you can't remember your last generated token, generate another.
+   * If you can't find your last generated token, generate another.
    * Copy username and password, as they'll be used in the next step.

     <br>